rainer0w0/Smart-Blu/README.md

+## This Won 2nd Overall at Liquid Hacks 2021 :D

 ## Inspiration
 The inspiration for Smart Blu came from a lack of quick access to utility usage tips in Counter-Strike.
 To new players, it can seem daunting to memorize dozens of lineups for grenades.
 We solve this by giving easy access to a database of grenade lineup references, accessible enough to be from right on the fly, whether it be for practice or mid-game.